kozodoi/BMS_Molecular_Translation/README.md

 ## Reproducing solution

 The solution can be reproduced in the following steps:
-1. Downloading competition data and placing it in the `input/` folder.
+1. Download competition data and place it in the `input/` folder.
-2. Running data augmentation notebooks to construct additional synthetic data.
+2. Run the data augmentation notebook `01_gen_extra_data.ipynb` to construct additional synthetic data.
-3. Running preprocessing notebooks to preprocess the data and define chemical tokenizers.
+3. Run two preprocessing notebooks `02_preprocessing_v1.ipynb` and `03_preprocessing_v2.ipynb` to preprocess the data and define chemical tokenizers.
-4. Running training notebooks to obtain weights of base models.
+4. Run seven training notebooks `04_model_v6.ipynb` - `10_model_v33.ipynb` to obtain weights of base models.
-5. Running the ensembling notebook `notebook_10_ensembling.ipynb` to obtain the final predictions.
+5. Run the ensembling notebook `11_ensembling.ipynb` to obtain the final predictions.

 All training notebooks have the same structure and differ in model/data parameters.
 Different versions are included to ensure reproducibility.
 To understand the training process, it is sufficient to go through the `codes/` folder and inspect one of the modeling notebooks.
 The ensembling code is also provided in this [Kaggle notebook](https://www.kaggle.com/kozodoi/47th-place-solution-bms-ensembling).